balabanmetin/uDance/README.md

 ## Workflow overview

-uDANCE workflow is implemented using Snakemake.
+uDance workflow is implemented using Snakemake.
 Below is the diagram of the rule graph showing the relationship between each stage in the workflow.

 <img src="https://github.com/balabanmetin/udance/raw/master/rules.png" alt="workflow rules"/>